-The significant relationships between COP, head, neck, lower-back linear displacements and oculomotor displacements in free-viewing and searching tasks are reported in Table 2.
-Significant negative relationships were only found in the searching task while significant positive relationships were only found in the free-viewing task.
-In the four negative relationships, lower mean variability of head and neck AP displacements were significantly associated to more expended mean variability of visual exploration in the left-right direction.
-In contrast, in the four positive relationships, higher R and SD of ML COP displacements were significantly associated to greater path length of successive saccades in the left-right direction.
+The significant relationships between COP, head, neck, lower-back linear displacements and oculomotor displacements in the free-viewing and searching tasks are reported in Table 2.
+Significant negative relationships were only found in the searching task, whereas significant positive relationships were only found in the free-viewing task.
+In the four negative relationships, lower mean variability of head and neck AP displacements was significantly associated with more expended mean variability of visual exploration in the left-right direction.
+In contrast, in the four positive relationships, higher R and SD of ML COP displacements were significantly associated with greater path length of successive saccades in the left-right direction.